lukmanr/CLVPipelines/deploy/README.md

 1. Update the YAML specifications of the AutoML Tables components with the names of the created images in the previous step
 1. Update the settings that control the pipelines' compilation.
 The values for these settings are provided as build parameters.
 1. Compile the pipelines.
 1. Deploy the compiled pipelines to a GCS location.
-The path to the locatoin is provided as a build parameter.
+The path to the location is provided as a build parameter.
 1. Deploy the artifacts used by the pipelines to a GCS location.
 The path to the location is provided as a build parameter.
 1. Deploy the component images to the Container Registry of your project.
 1. Copy the sample dataset to a GCS location.
 The path to the location is provided as a build parameter.